Smaller hospitals facing challenges transferring patients to larger hospitals

 The hospital in McPherson needs specialists and typically sends patients to areas like Wichita to help, but this increase in COVID-19 hospitalizations is making that process more difficult.

-Dr. Rachel Nichols said when a specialist is needed, the patients have to go to a bigger hospital and this week, that has been a challenge.
+Dr. Nichols said when a specialist is needed, the patients have to go to a bigger hospital, and this week that has been a challenge.

 The McPherson Hospital said it doesn’t have the rooms or staff to deal with a big increase in cases.